11th Annual Center for Biomedical Neurosciences (CBN) Retreat

 Title: 'Aging and the NMJ: Importance of Staying Connected'

 Title: 'A deficit in hippocampal interneuron function as a primary pathology in schizophrenia'

 (click the speakers image to view their platform talk video)

 After a brief lunch break, the second poster presentation session takes place, again, with judges 'making the rounds'.

-CBN retreat attendees then gather in the Auditorium for Dr. Morilak's 'State of the CBN' address and the introduction of the CBN Retreat's featured speaker, who this year was Andrew Miller, M.D. (pictured right), Professor of Psychiarty and Behavioral Sciences and the Director of the Psychiatric Oncology Winship Cancer Institute, at Emory University.
-Dr. Miller's talk was titled: 'Cytokines and Depression: Pathways and Therapeutic Promises'.
+CBN retreat attendees then gather in the Auditorium for Dr. Morilak's 'State of the CBN' address and the introduction of the CBN Retreat's featured speaker, who this year was Luis de Lecea, M.D. (pictured right, click picture to view presentation video), Professor of Psychiarty and Behavioral Sciences, Stanford School of Medicine.
+Dr. de Lecea's talk was titled: 'Optogenetic dissection of arousal'.